 - Connect the story to the recipient.
 For example, if your story is about an event, show how participation would be advantageous to this particular person.
 Create some excitement by including them as part of your story!

 - Closing text.
 Provide one link for information about your company.
 However, using multiple links in an email can trigger spam filters.
-Read how to prevent email from going to spam folder.
+Read how to prevent email from going to the spam folder.
 Also, you should ask for some sort of feedback.

 You can create a single template for a pitch, but don’t be surprised if that one template isn’t “all things to all people”.
 You might want to create more than one template to use for different situations.